spacelift-io/user-documentation/docs/concepts/policy/README.md

 ## Introduction

 !!! info
-    Please note, we currently don't support importing rego.v1
+    Please note, we currently don't support importing rego.v1 in any policies.

 Policy-as-code is the idea of expressing rules using a high-level programming language and treating them as you normally treat code, which includes version control as well as continuous integration and deployment.
 This approach extends the infrastructure-as-code approach to also cover the rules governing this infrastructure, and the platform that manages it.

 Spacelift as a development platform is built around this concept and allows defining policies that involve various decision points in the application.
 User-defined policies can decide:

-- Login: [who gets to log in](login-policy.md) to your Spacelift account and with what level of access;
+- Login: [who gets to log in](./login-policy/README.md) to your Spacelift account and with what level of access;
 - Access: [who gets to access individual Stacks](stack-access-policy.md) and with what level of access;
 - Approval: [who can approve or reject a run](approval-policy.md) and how a run can be approved;
 - Initialization: [which Runs and Tasks can be started](run-initialization-policy.md);